sums will set you free

 Logs (or logarithms) to base 10 are normally written as log.
 Logs to other bases are written as log2 for logs to base 2, or log5 for logs to base 5, and so on.
 It is important that the number indicating the base of the logarithm is clearly written as smaller and below the word ‘log’, otherwise log2 might be confused for log 2, a very different animal.

-In the 1600s, Napier invented logs and Briggs created useable log tables (we will look at these a little later).
+In the 1600s, Napier invented logs.
+Briggs created useable log tables (we will look at these a little later).

 From early on, slide rules were developed, and were used widely for science and engineering calculations until the advent of computers and pocket calculators.